festusmwambu/Feshesblog-ReactTS/README.md

 Follow and unfollow users
 Feed with posts from followed users
 Pagination
-Option to disable authentication during development
+Option to disable authentication during development.

+Feshesblog-ReactTS front-end is build on `React`, `React-ContextAPI` and `Typescript`.
+I